GenericMappingTools/gmt/doc/rst/source/gmt_shell_functions.sh.rst

 **gmt_get_map_height**
     Expects the user to give the desired **-R** **-J** settings and returns the map height in the current measurement unit.

+**gmt_launch_jobs**
+    Takes a file with a long list of commands and splits them into many chunks that can be executed concurrently.
+Without arguments the function will display its usage.
+Note: It is your responsibility to make sure no race conditions occur (i.e., multiple commands writing to the same file).

 **gmt_set_psfile**
     Create the output PostScript file name based on the base name of a